microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   Modules can be extended by using other Modules and using inheritance.

--   Client driver may not use Modules that are not properly instantiated.
+-   Client Drivers may not use Modules that are not properly instantiated.

 ### Properties of Modules

-The above generic properties that make Modules object oriented are used to give Modules these properties that are specifically useful in
+The above generic properties that make Modules object-oriented are used to give Modules these properties that are specifically useful in
 drivers:

 1. Clients access Modules via Module instance handles.
-Each Module is responsible for managing its own state using its own Module Private Context (similar to a Device Context).
-However, this Module Private Context is only accessible and visible by the Module itself.
+Each Module manages its own state using its own Module Private Context (similar to a Device Context).
+However, this Module Private Context is only accessible and visible to the Module itself.
 Neither the Client nor any other Module has access to that Module Private Context.